Vonr/Ars-Controle/README.md

 The Warping Spell Prism allows you to warp a spell projectile to anywhere in the world, even across dimensions!

+### Scryer's Linkage

+The Scryer's Linkage links to another block, allowing machines to interact with its linked block from distance places.

+It is capable of linking items, liquids, energy, redstone, and a few other things.

+To configure it, use a Dominion Wand first on the block you want to link to, then the linkage.

 ### Remote ![](https://github.com/Vonr/Ars-Controle/blob/1.21/src/main/resources/assets/ars_controle/textures/item/remote.png?raw=true)

 The Remote is an item that lets you remotely configure blocks such as the Warping Spell Prism and Storage Lectern.